 (a) For each underground gas storage project, the operator shall submit a project-specific Risk Management Plan to the Division for review and approval.
 The Risk Management Plan shall demonstrate to the Division's satisfaction that stored gas will be confined to the approved zone(s) of injection and that the underground gas storage project will not cause damage to life, health, property, or natural resources.
 In accordance with subdivision (b), the Risk Management Plan shall evaluate threats and hazards associated with operation of the underground gas storage project and identify prevention protocols that effectively address those threats and hazards.
 The Risk Management Plan shall also specify a schedule for submitting updates to the risk assessment and prevention protocols to the Division.
 The Division may, in its discretion, require additional data, additional risk assessment, or modification of prevention protocols.
 The Division will review the Risk Management Plan periodically, but not less than once every three years.
-Risk assessment and prevention protocols in the Risk Management Plan shall be consistent with and additional to any other existing requirements.
+The Risk Management Plan shall identify potential threats and hazards to well and reservoir integrity, as well as life, health, property, and natural resources; assess risks based on potential severity and estimated likelihood of occurrence of each threat; identify the preventive and monitoring processes employed to mitigate each risk identified as well as overall and integrated risks; and specify a process for periodic review and reassessment of the risk assessment and prevention protocols.
+Risk assessment and prevention protocols in the Risk Management Plan shall be consistent with and additional to any other existing requirements. in statute or regulation.
+The operator shall state what method and guidance it has followed in preparing the risk assessment.
+The Risk Management Plan shall specify a schedule for submission of risk assessment results to the Division.